 Are bikes, scooters, inline skates, roller skates, skateboards, or pogo sticks allowed on the course?

 Will there be timers along the course?

-There will be volunteers at each mile marker, but since everyone is starting at a different time, they cannot give accurate information regarding your time.
-Once you cross the finish line, however, you can request your exact time from our timing company.
+There will be volunteers at each mile marker cheering you on, but since everyone is starting at a different time, mile marker volunteers cannot provide accurate information regarding your time.
+Once you cross the finish line, however, you can request your exact time from our timing company, Eclectic Edge Racing.

 Are earbuds allowed on the course?

 We understand that many runners enjoy listening to music while they run, so earbuds/headphones are allowed at the race.
 However, keep in mind that you will still need to hear race course announcements for your safety, so please keep the volume of your music low enough so you can still hear what is happening around you.

 What happens if I’m hurt along the course?